expo/expo/docs/pages/eas-metadata/getting-started.md

 EAS Metadata is available starting from EAS CLI >= 0.54.0, and _currently_ only supports the Apple App Store.

-If you are using vscode, also make sure to [install the Expo plugin](https://github.com/expo/vscode-expo) for **store.config.json** auto-completion.
+If you are using VSCode, make sure to [install the Expo plugin](https://github.com/expo/vscode-expo) for **store.config.json** auto-completion.

 ## Create the store config